Finances

 Depreciation is a non-cash expense that converts the capital cost of an asset into an operational expense.
 It reduces the value of assets as a result of wear and tear, age or obsolescence.
 Assets must be replaced or renewed at the end of their useful life.

 The expenditure on depreciation indicates the amount of asset use that has occurred to the value of all council’s assets during the year.
-Average depreciation expenditure was 24% of total operating expenses in 2021-22.
-The result for individual councils varies significantly, from a low of 13% to a high of 38%.
+Average depreciation expenditure was 21% of total operating expenses in 2022-23.
+The result for individual councils varies significantly.

 Number of Councils with Operating Surplus/Deficit Results

-The number of councils that have reported a net operating deficit before capital in 2021-22 was 54, 72 councils reporting a net operating surplus and 2 councils did not report results. this compares with 60 councils reporting a surplus in 2020-21.
-Of those councils reporting an operating deficit, 70% reported deficits of greater than $2.5 million.
+The number of councils that have reported a net operating deficit before capital in 2022-23 was 44, 83 councils reporting a net operating surplus and one council did not report results. this compares with 54 councils reporting a surplus in 2021-22.
+Of those councils reporting an operating deficit, 29% reported deficits of greater than $2.5 million.

 $M